mydatamyconsent/go-sdk/docs/ConsentedFinancialAccount.md

 ### NewConsentedFinancialAccount

-`func NewConsentedFinancialAccount(id string, name string, category FinancialAccountCategoryType, subCategory FinancialAccountSubCategoryType, identifier string, fieldTitle string, fieldSlug string, requestedDetails []FinancialAccountDetailsRequired, issuerId string, issuerName string, ) *ConsentedFinancialAccount`
+`func NewConsentedFinancialAccount(id string, name string, category FinancialAccountCategoryType, subCategory FinancialAccountSubCategoryType, identifier string, issuerId string, issuerName string, ) *ConsentedFinancialAccount`

 NewConsentedFinancialAccount instantiates a new ConsentedFinancialAccount object This constructor will assign default values to properties that have it defined,